shsagir/play-area-sync/docs/stacks.md

 ### Scaling from xs to m

-The Unniversal Stack isn't really scalable.
+The Universal Stack isn't really scalable.
 In fact the PHP memory for the different

 ### Target audience

 The Universal Stack is, well universal.
 It's a good choice for noobs to get started with cloud hosting, it also suits

 ### Application types